txpipe/oura/book/src/usage/watch.md

 - `--magic <magic>`: the magic number of the network you're connecting to.
 Possible values are `mainnet`, `testnet`, `preview`, `preprod` or a numeric value.
 If omitted, the value `mainnet` is used as default.
 - `--mode <mode>`: an option to force the which set of mini-protocols to use when connecting to the Cardano node.
 Possible values: `node` and `client`.
 If omitted, _Oura_ will infer the standard protocols for the specified bearer.
 - `--since <slot>,<hash>`: an option to specify from which point in the chain _Oura_ should start reading from.
 The point is referenced by passing the slot of the block followed by a comma and the hash of the block (`<slot>,<hash>`).
 If omitted, _Oura_ will start reading from the tail (tip) of the node.
+- `--wrap`: indicates that long output text should break and continue in the following line.
+If omitted, lines will be truncated to fit in the available terminal width.

 ## Examples